 Some people believe that if an alleged victim of domestic violence has injuries that appear consistent with their version of the events, that a case is unwinnable.
 But this is far from the truth.
 The mere presence of injuries will not tell the full story.

-The attorneys at Colburn Hintze Maletta, PLLC, have successfully defended against numerous Domestic Violence cases in which an alleged victim had injuries that corroborated their story.
+The attorneys at Colburn Hintze Maletta, PLLC, have successfully defended against numerous Domestic Violence charges in which an alleged victim had injuries that corroborated their story.
 However, by taking the time to conduct a comprehensive and aggressive investigation, our attorneys have been able to secure complete case dismissals, not-guilty verdicts, and reduced charges, even in cases involving injuries to the alleged victim.

 If you are convicted of Domestic Violence, you can face probation, jail, prison, substantial fines, loss of your gun rights, and be required to take months of domestic violence classes.